chtoucas/Narvalo.NET/Issues.md

 ### Better tested and documented Narvalo.Core assembly.

 - Enhancement: Write a T4 template for Monad tests.
-- Improvement: Add more code contracts and arge code coverage.
+- Improvement: Add more code contracts and large code coverage.

 ### Better tested and documented Narvalo.Common assembly.

-- Improvement: Add more code contracts and arge code coverage.
+- Improvement: Add more code contracts and large code coverage.

 ### Better tested and documented Narvalo.Web assembly.

 - Enhancement: Add an XML schema for the Narvalo config.
-- Improvement: Add more code contracts and arge code coverage.
+- Improvement: Add more code contracts and large code coverage.

 ### Documentation & Literate Programming.